SUN Bucks

 SUN Bucks Benefits

-Once a child is verified as eligible for SUN Bucks, their family will receive an EBT card via mail.
-Families with multiple eligible children will receive multiple EBT cards.
-Each card will be loaded with $120 and can be used to purchase groceries at any retailer that accepts SNAP (Basic Food/EBT).
+Once a child is verified as eligible, their SUN Bucks card will be loaded with the $120 benefit.
+Newly eligible children will receive a SUN Bucks card in the mail.
+Each card can then be used to purchase groceries at any retailer that accepts SNAP (Basic Food).

 SUN Bucks expire 4 months after the date of issuance.
 Once families receive their benefit, they have 122 days to spend down the funds before they will be invalid.
 Therefore, families should prioritize spending SUN Bucks before other funds like SNAP (Basic Food/EBT).